-by Ron Klein, J.D.
+By Ron Klein, J.D.

 When looking at a situation in hindsight, it is important to note that history can sometimes be “rewritten” to benefit the client: “Why didn’t my CPA warn me about what was going to happen?
 I was relying on my CPA’s expertise for financial help.”
 The good news, however, is that CAMICO’s vast experience and research help to inform us as to what factors and preconceived notions sway jurors.
-As such, the advice and guidance you will find in this article are designed to raise your awareness and help you to recognize, BEFORE the “milk is spilled” and a claim occurs, what the triggers are that may sway jurors, as well as proactive risk management steps you can take to improve your chances of having history favorably rewritten with a jury to your benefit.
+As such, the advice and guidance you will find in this article are designed to raise your awareness and help you to recognize (before the “milk is spilled” and a claim occurs) what the triggers are that may sway jurors, as well as proactive risk management steps you can take to improve your chances of having history favorably rewritten with a jury to your benefit.